Winter Novice Kit

 Sportiva Nepal Evo GTX

-Scarpa never seem to quite come up with a boot that kills the Nepal, but their boots are no less solid and tough or functional, and really it comes down to the Nepals becoming the ‘hoover’ of mountain boots.
+Scarpa never seems to quite come up with a boot that kills the Nepal, but their boots are no less solid and tough or functional, and really it comes down to the Nepals becoming the ‘hoover’ of mountain boots.
 Really when it comes down to these two it’s a matter of fit as both are 100% as good as you’ll get.

 Lastly don’t forget to get clipper leashes for your new tools as losing one on their first day out would be really bad form!